icyJoseph/react-performance-study/README.md

 Always return null.

-One big issue, is that our new visitor does not have an `id`!
-We should be `POST`ing this data or `PUT`ing to the back end.
-Anyhow, that's the least of our problems now.

 Back in `Visitors.js`, something very bad has happened, every element on visitors, has been pushed one index to the right and a new one appended to the beginning, which means the key prop points at a different visitor, now, everytime, 100 + 1 times.

-React has to re render every element, because the Virtual DOM has totally changed!
+React has to render every element again, because the Virtual DOM has totally changed!

 > The Performance tools in Chrome, show rendering times between `70 to 90 ms`.